-Children in Year 1 should be reading their Little Wandle Big Cat Phonics book daily.
+Children in Y1 should be reading their Little Wandle Big Cat Phonics book each night.
 This is a book for them to practise reading and that they should be able to read with ease.
 Children will bring another book of their choice home that is intended to be shared with parents.
 We ask that parents sign the children's Reading Records each time they listen to their children read.

-Children in Year 2 should be reading to an adult for 10 minutes each night.
-We also encourage them to read with an adult or independently in addition to this.
-Children should be discussing what is happening in the book and predicting future events in order to develop their skills of inference and deduction.
-We ask that parents sign their child's Reading Record each time they listen to their children read.
+Y2 - children should be for 10minutes each night.
+This may be reading to an adult, with an adult or independently.
+We would also encourage older/more able children to discuss the book, predict future events in order to develop their skills of inference and deduction.
+We ask that parents sign the children's Reading Records each time they listen to their children read.